 Online exposure to the Singaporean population influences consumer behavior.
 Singaporeans are brand conscious and extremely loyal to the products they are familiar with.
 Online shopping has become heavily employed by over 80% of millennials in Singapore.
 Healthier lifestyles are being adapted, promoting an increased demand for healthy foods and products.

 Singapore is considered the “Gateway to Asia”.
-This due to the entry point that Singapore offers international businesses into Southeast Asia.
+This is due to the entry point that Singapore offers international businesses into Southeast Asia.
 Singapore’s central location between major Southeast Asian nations is one of the top factors that grant the title of “gateway”.
 Both shipping by sea and air are major contributors to international and regional trade.

 About Market Research in Singapore

-Market Research in Singapore provides tools, data, strategies and tactics to grow your business in the region.
+Market Research in Singapore provides tools, data, strategies, and tactics to grow your business in the region.
 We uncover:

 - Qualitative Insights

 - Quantitative Data